darkmavis1980/music-photographers-rules/README.md

 ## Be ready for critics

 The idea of the group is to help people improve their skills, so if you upload a photo, expect critics, if you don't like to be criticized, then don't post anything.
+Discuss about a photo is fine, insult somebody because you don't like his photo it is not.
+Always be constructive and respectful to your peers.